Kinjalrk2k/Visualizing-WhatsApp-Chats/README.md

 The text file should have a name as: WhatsApp Chat with ... .txt.
 Use the same in the filename variable

+### Analysis:
+* Sender List
+* Sender Message Count
+* Bar Chart showing messages sent by each sender
+* Pie Chart showing messages sent by each sender
+* Area Chart showing the total number of messages sent by dates
+* Date on which maximum number of messages were sent
+* Date on which minimum number of messages were sent
+* Line Chart showing messaging frequency of each sender, datewise
+* Bar Chart showing hourly messaging frequency

 ### Notes
 This project was created and tested under Windows.
 Also, I've been using Anaconda